 Introduction

-This lecture is about how we, as individuals or communities make sense of the information we collate throughout our lives.
+This lecture is about how we, as individuals or communities, make sense of the information we collate throughout our lives.
 It is about narratives, or stories, that we use to help us construct ‘reality’.
-This article is designed to make you think more subtly about the way in which we perceive and analyse data.
+The article is designed to make you think more subtly about the way in which we perceive and analyse data.
 It uses parables and anecdotes to illustrate the point.

 Rapidly changing events have rendered some parts of this essay out of date, but that too is part of ‘the story’.

-1: The
+Figure 1: The Necker cube